 Exhibition of handmade books at the St. Albert Public Library, featuring miniature books.

 Exhibition of handmade books at the Gallery at Milner, the Stanley Milner library exhibit space in downtown Edmonton.
 The collection featured structures from the annual exchange challenge, previously unshown pieces from our Education collection, boxwork and marbled papers.
-Tina Cho and Dawn Woolsey offered a 2-hour workshop at the library.
+Tina Cho and Dawn Woolsey offered a 2-hour workshop at the library offering two variations of a small origami book form.

 The Pulp Paper Pages exhibition at the Alberta Craft Council ran from April 14 – July 7, 2012.
 This juried exhibition was a joint project of the Alberta Craft Council and the Calgary and Alberta North chapters of CBBAG.
-It featured a wide variety of forms, objects, approaches, techniques and concepts found in both the paper and book arts and can be viewed online.
+It featured a wide variety of forms, objects, approaches, techniques and concepts found in both the paper and book arts.

-Several members of our chapter have works in the exhibition: Carla Costuros, Barb Johnston, Sara Norquay, Janice Peters and Ros Schell.
+Several members of our chapter had works in the exhibition: Carla Costuros, Barb Johnston, Sara Norquay, Janice Peters and Ros Schell.
 Read reviews from the Edmonton Journal and the St. Albert Gazette.

-This exhibit is also being shown at the Leighton Art Centre Gallery, Calgary from June 8 – July 17, 2013.
-The artist reception is scheduled for June 15, 2013 from 2-4pm.
+This exhibit was shown at the Leighton Art Centre Gallery, Calgary from June 8 – July 17, 2013.
+The artist reception took place June 15, 2013 from 2-4pm.

 - A small exhibit was set up at the entrance to the St. Albert Public Library for the May Art Walk.
 The exhibit ran April 25 – June 4 and featured 24 handmade books by 7 of our members: Barbara Johnston, Sara Norquay, Janice Peters, Ros Schell, Anna Szul, Rena Whistance-Smith and Dawn Woolsey.